jbush001/NyuziProcessor/tests/float/README.md

 This attempts to validate the hardware floating point implementation.
-It is inspired by the [Berkeley TestFloat](http://www.jhauser.us/arithmetic/TestFloat.html) project, but is much simpler and uses the host processor to generate results rather than the SoftFloat project.
+It is inspired by the [Berkeley TestFloat](http://www.jhauser.us/arithmetic/TestFloat.html) project, but is much simpler and uses the host processor to generate results, unlike TestFloat which uses a software floating point library to generate the results.

-There are currently lots of failures when executing against Verilator, as there are lots of rounding issues in hardware.
+There are currently many failures when executing against Verilator, mostly caused by rounding errors in hardware.
 All of the emulator tests should pass.

 To execute against emulator: